the-ai-engineer/ai-agents-from-scratch/10-advanced-memory/README.md

 ## Next Steps

 You now have a complete, production-ready agent architecture with memory management.
-Next, explore [Lesson 10 - RAG Integration](../10-rag-integration) to add knowledge retrieval capabilities to your agents.
+Next, explore [Lesson 11 - FAQ Agent with RAG](../11-example-faq-agent) to add knowledge retrieval capabilities using vector databases.

 ## Resources